 “You’ll see,” Waceera repeated.
 “Stick to rocky ground.
 Try not to step in dust; footprints last, make following easy.”

 They made their way up the uneven terrain into the rolling foothills of a towering caldera, no doubt perished long before even the city at its base.
 Waceera bounced naturally across the sunken boulders, but Patryk was less steady, several times having to stop and correct his balance to keep from toppling.
 He had, in the course of his travels, been to every inhabited or formerly inhabited world in the system, but learning to walk again remained a challenge each time.

-“So,” he asked absently, focusing on keeping his footing but unable to stand the silence.
-“Why did you agree to help me?”
+“So,” he asked absently, focusing on keeping his footing but unable to stand the silence., not that I don’t appreciate it, but why, exactly, did you agree to this?”